clockwork-xyz/clockwork/README.md

 Please refer to the [FAQ](https://docs.clockwork.xyz/developers/faq).

 ## Questions
-Come build with us and ask us questions [Discord](https://discord.gg/epHsTsnUre)!
+Come build with us and ask questions on [Discord](https://discord.gg/epHsTsnUre)!